About me

 I am interested in the question how the knowledge we have of the entities we talk about influences the way we talk about them, more specifically, what part of the whole "world knowledge" does actually influence the (syntactic and discourse) structure of our language (and how?).
 By extension, or sometimes as an interest of its own, I'm interested in techniques that allow the efficient construction of performant, interpretable, and accurate components for computational text understanding -- preferably without the effort that precludes anyone but a few big companies from using it.

-I have defended my PhD thesis on the resolution of nominal anaphora using semantic information derived from large corpora, in June 2010.
-Check back soon for the final (corrected) version of the thesis.
+I have defended my PhD thesis (University of Tübingen, advisor: Erhard Hinrichs) on the resolution of nominal anaphora using semantic information derived from large corpora, in June 2010.
+The thesis is available electronically.

 Nicer than before